Welcome to ShogiShack!

 Shogi Entries on Wikipedia went through a dramatic improvement over the last 10 years and I will not speak lightly on those articles any longer.
 You will learn a great deal from Wikipedia site pages alone.
 Additionally , there are many 'modern' reference mediums you can explore.
 See Resources section of this site for more.

-References I originally suggested below still exists and although they are still relevant, some links have disappeared.
+References I originally suggested below still exists but no longer updated. although they are still relevant, some links have disappeared.
 Main problem being a demise of flash player based pages.

 The one site I wholeheartedly recommend is Takodori's Entrance to Shogi World.